Bluntnose sixgill shark: Biology and ecology

 Although sluggish in nature, the bluntnose sixgill shark is capable of attaining high speeds for chasing and catching its prey using its powerful tail.
-Because of its broad range, it has a wide variety of prey, including fish, rays, chimaeras, squid, crabs, shrimps, seals, and other (smaller) sharks.
+Because of its broad range, it has a wide variety of prey, including bony fish (such as dolphinfish, billfish, flounder, and lingcod), hagfish, lampreys, rays, chimaeras, squid, crabs, shrimps, snails, seals, cetaceans, carrion, and other (smaller) sharks (such as spiny dogfish, longnose dogfish, shortnose dogfish, and prickly sharks).
 The bluntnose sixgill shark is therefore classified as a generalist species, and is less likely to be affected by scarcity in any one of its food sources.
 A study done in 1986, with 28 sixgills, discovered that the most abundant meal they were able to obtain include cartilaginous and bony fishes, followed by marine mammals and several invertebrates.
 As time passes, however, it seems that their stomach contents have changed.
 In 1994, it was found that of 137 samples, the major prey groups were cephalopods, teleost fishes, chondrichthyans and marine mammals.
 This difference in results could be due to several reasons.
 Firstly, as noticed in the different sample sizes of the two studies, it could be due to technology back then not being advanced enough to fully study the stomach contents and capture enough samples, leading to a skewed result for the 1986 study.
 Next, as human activities have increased over the years, it could affect the availability of food for the sixgills in the deep.
-There are other potential reasons for this change in diet, many factors may have affected the sixgills.
+There are many other potential factors that may have affected the diet of sixgills.